MillionLinesOfCode/javapenalty/README.md

 # Installing and running javapenalty(GUI version)

-1.Confirm that you are on the 'Demo-3' branch.
+1. Confirm that you are on the 'Demo-3' branch.
 If not, switch to this branch.

-2.Download all the files by clicking on the 'Clone or download' button and unzip the files in a directory of your choice.
+2. Download all the files by clicking on the 'Clone or download' button and unzip the files in a directory of your choice.

-3.Navigate to the unzipped folder and then proceed to the 'Penalty Shootout' folder, which should be in the unzipped folder.
+3. Navigate to the unzipped folder and then proceed to the 'Penalty Shootout' folder, which should be in the unzipped folder.

-3.Compile the .java files using
+3. Compile the .java files using

 `javac *.java`

-3.You should then be clear to run the AnimationApp file using
+3. You should then be clear to run the AnimationApp file using

 `java AnimationApp`